Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/introduction.rst

 Soft body simulation works for all objects that have vertices or control points (meshes, curves, surfaces, and lattices).

-To activate the soft body simulation for an object, in the Properties editor, go to the *Physics* tab
-(it is all the way on the right, and looks like a bouncing ball), and activate the *Soft Body* button.
+To add a soft body simulation to an object, go to the *Physics* tab (bouncing ball icon) in the Properties editor and activate the *Soft Body* button.
 For a reference of all the settings see :doc:`this page </physics/soft_body/settings>`.